-Guidelines for writing a laboratory report are provided at the end of this syllabus.
-Many of the lab reports are worksheets that will be turned in.
-These are noted with an \\\ in the lab schedule.
+Guidelines for writing a full laboratory report are provided at the end of this syllabus and are denoted with an\\\ in the lab schedule.
+Many of the lab reports are worksheets that will be turned in at the end of the lab period.